 Luca Salvatici, Full Professor of Economic Policy, received his Master of Science and Ph.D in Agricultural and Resource Economics from the University of California at Davis.
 From 1991 to 2003 he was a member of the Dipartimento di Economia Pubblica, University of Roma “La Sapienza”; from 2003 to 2010 he was a member of the Dipartimento di Scienze Economiche Gestionali e Sociali of the University of Molise; in 2011 he joined the Dipartimento di Economia of Roma Tre University.

-Luca Salvatici is currently member of the Editorial Board of the journal Economía Agraria y Recursos Naturales and coordinator of the PhD program in Economics at Roma Tre University.
+Luca Salvatici is currently member of the Editorial Board of the Italian Economic Journal, Economía Agraria y Recursos Naturales and maintains the NEP report on International Trade.
 He is member of the International Agricultural Trade Research Consortium, and he has been involved in several research projects both at the European and national level.
 He has extensive consultancy experience, having completed work for the The World Bank; the Food and Agriculture Organization of the United Nations; the International Food Policy Research Institute.
-His most recent publications appear on: Energy Economics; European Review of Agricultural Economics; Journal of Economic Surveys; Review of International Economics, Journal of Global Economic Analysis, American Journal of Agricultural Economics, Review of World Economics.
+His publications appear on: Energy Economics; European Review of Agricultural Economics; Journal of Economic Surveys; Review of International Economics, Journal of Global Economic Analysis, American Journal of Agricultural Economics, Review of World Economics.